Huawei Responds to Reports P30 Series Teaser Photos Were Taken by DSLR

-Huawei recently published P30 teaser photos hinting at its super zoom capabilities.
+Huawei P30 teaser photos recently hinted at the phone's super zoom capabilities.
 The macro shots, at face value, were quite impressive and were seen to not lose any detail.
 However, now it's come to light that the photos were in fact taken from a DSLR, and not the Huawei P30.
-One of the photos was taken from a photographer's portfolio and one was even sourced from Getty Images.
+One of the photos was taken from a photographer's portfolio and one was sourced from Getty Images.
 This unethical practice by Huawei for a marketing campaign for the P30 series is in bad taste, and undermines the phone's actual photo-taking skills.
+After the outrage over the photos, Huawei has responded saying the photos were not intended to highlight the phone's camera capabilities.
 Unfortunately, this is not the first time that Huawei has been caught using a DSLR to misrepresent smartphone sample photos, with the company causing controversy when it posted fake Nova 3 selfies.

 These fake photos passed off as taken from the Huawei P30 series shows the company in bad light, and it was spotted by GSMArena.
 The volcano image was taken from Getty Images, and the kid playing with ducks photo was taken from a photographer named Jake Olson's portfolio.
 It is quite possible that the company bought copyrights of the photos used in the teaser campaign, and didn't outright steal them, but it still isn't an exact representation of what the photos will look like if taken from the Huawei P30.